630VDC / 250VAC Capacitor

 - Damage the board's power regulation circuitry

-time an inductive device switches off, it releases a burst of high-voltage energy.
+Every time an inductive device switches on, it releases a burst of high-voltage energy.

 A suppression capacitor: